h5bp/server-configs-apache/.github/CONTRIBUTING.md

 process easy and effective for everyone involved.

-Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
+Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open-source project.
 In return, they should reciprocate that respect in addressing your issue or assessing patches and features.